Department 50: Overview

 As early as 1937, Nazi spy networks operated in Chile, which the Chilean Navy discovered via radio (perhaps in 1939).
 In 1941, the director general of the Investigations Police of Chile established Departamento 50 (a reference to the annex's telephone extension), also called the International Confidential Section, to investigate pro-Nazi activity in the area during World War II.
 The department had the support of the United States Federal Bureau of Investigation's wartime Special Intelligence Service.

+By mid-1940, the FBI had become aware that Nazi spies in the US had lines of communication with those in South America.
+By 1942, the bureau knew that the Nazis planned to advance into the southern continent.
+The FBI learned that a large fleet of German submarines was slated to transport Nazi forces to the coasts of Colombia and Venezuela, with U-boats reportedly refueling off the coast of Argentina.
+The FBI shared intelligence with a number of South American governments, including Argentina and Chile, which had not yet broken with the Axis powers.
+In late 1942, the FBI alerted the Chilean Ministry of Foreign Affairs of a Nazi spy radio transmitting from Valparaíso.
+Learning that the Nazis planned to attack Chilean communications and the Allies' access to copper and nitrate mines, Department 50 dismantled the network.
+In late 1944, FBI director J. Edgar Hoover wrote an article explaining the bureau's support.

+An apprehended collaborator from the second spy ring unearths a radio used to contact Germany.

-The investigators broke up one spy ring in 1942 and another in 1944.
-Initially some agents attempted to flee to other countries, but due to Argentina severing ties with the Axis, many opted to remain in Chile.
-The Nazis captured intelligence regarding the routes of Allied merchant ships and planned to attack mines in northern Chile.
-About 100 spies were arrested in the 1944 raid, including coordinator Bernardo Timmermann.
-They reportedly received their orders from German High Command and the Axis espionage operations center, the latter jointly located at the German embassies in Chile's capital, Santiago, and Argentina's capital, Buenos Aires.
+Department 50 broke up a second spy ring in 1944.
+Some Nazi agents attempted to flee to other countries, but due to Argentina severing ties with the Axis late in the war, many opted to remain in Chile.
+The Nazis captured intelligence regarding the routes of Allied merchant ships.
+About 100 spies were arrested in the 1944 raid, including coordinator Bernardo Timmermann, at whose residence was found a list of several hundred Nazi sympathizers.
+The spies reportedly received their orders from German High Command and the Axis espionage operations center, the latter jointly located at the German embassies in Chile's capital, Santiago, and Argentina's capital, Buenos Aires.
+Perhaps 7,000 Axis sympathizers were identified.